 Many a train-wreck can be easily avoided by counting a tune in audibly and confidently.

 The tune is now in full swing.
-The melody’s been played, there’s been one or two other soloists, and not it’s your turn to bring your jazz improvisation skills to the jam session.
+The melody has been played, there have been one or two other soloists, and not it’s your turn to bring your jazz improvisation skills to the jam session.

 When soloing at a jam session, the most important thing to keep in mind is the length of your solo.
 There’s nothing worse than having someone come up and take a 5-minute solo, especially when the rest of the band took one or two choruses at most.